podefr/sysinfo/README.md

 # Sytem information Web Application

-## Requirements:
+## What this is:

-Create a simple web application that monitors load average on your machine:
+A simple web application that monitors load average on your machine:

 - Collects the machine load using "uptime"
 - Displays the key statistics as well as a history of load over the past 10 minutes in 10s intervals.